-Your payment secures and confirms your spots in our pre-planning once we contact you via phone or email.
-Due to non-recoverable pre-trip operating expenses being committed by us for your trip long before the trip date it is our policy to require a 50% non-refundable deposit as part of your payment.
+What are your reservation and cancellation policies?
+When a reservation is made we immediately begin working for you.
+Due to non-recoverable pre-trip operating expenses being committed to by us immediately after your reservation it is our policy to require a 50% non-refundable deposit as part of your payment.
 We realize that sometimes life just happens so we will work with you as best as possible to reschedule during the same season.
-However, parties that are last minute cancellations, no-shows or are late beyond a reasonable time frame established by Kentucky Whitewater for each trip could completely forfeit their entire payment or deposit and will receive refunds or reschedules solely at Kentucky Whitewater's discretion.
-If We Change or Cancel Your Reservation: We will rarely cancel a trip due to inclement weather or potentially high river levels.
-We do reserve the right to change trip format, river section(s), raft size, number of guests per raft, trip times, and the length of trip due to weather conditions, water levels or other factors beyond our control.
-If we cancel a trip completely, we will refund your payment or reschedule to a later trip date.
+However, parties that are last minute cancellations, no-shows or are late beyond a reasonable time frame established by Kentucky Whitewater for each trip could completely forfeit their entire payment or deposit and will receive refunds or reschedules solely at Kentucky Whitewater's discretion.We reserve the right to cancel anyone's trip that arrives intoxicated or obviously under the influence without refunding their payment or deposit.
+While we rarely cancel a trip due to inclement weather we reserve the right to change trip format, river section(s), raft size, number of guests per raft, trip times, and the length of trip due to weather conditions, water levels or other factors beyond our control.
+If we cancel a trip completely, we will refund your payment or reschedule to another scheduled trip.